cunningham-lab/group_resources/docs/index.md

 # Group Resources
-One exciting opportunity that came out of our inaugural Fall 2021 group meeting discussion was a way to share resources with other group members.
+One exciting opportunity suggestion that came out of our inaugural Fall 2021 group meeting discussion was a way to share resources with other group members.
 This page can be a location where we can all compile resources that we think are worth sharing.
 On each page I will also include examples on how to add new sections and resources.

 This page owes a great deal to Sean Bittner's post on best practices for organizing a git template, found [here](https://github.com/cunningham-lab/git_template), as well as the blog run by the Columbia Advanced Machine Learning Seminar ([see here](https://github.com/casmls)).